masc-ucsc/docs/docs/pyrope/06-functions.md

 There are several ways to define functions, and there is a call order.
-First, it tries to find an entry in the bundle that matches the function call.
+First, it tries to find an entry in the tuple that matches the function call.
 If it does not exist, it looks for methods in the current function.
 It is not possible to define custom methods per scope.